 It is surprising to find a piece of Old Florida right in the middle of this busy urban environment.

-The town is actually a tad older than St. Pete because railroad man Peter Demens built his Orange Belt Railway from Central Florida to this location.
+The town is actually a tad older than St. Pete because railroad man named Peter Demens built his Orange Belt Railway from Central Florida to this location.

 It was originally named Disston City in 1884 after Hamilton Disston, an early northern businessman who had purchased millions of acres of Florida land.

 Demens pushed the railroad on south and in 1888 named the end of the line St. Petersburg after his home town in Russia.

 Disston City was renamed Bonifacio, then Veteran City, and finally in 1910 it settled on the name Gulfport.